 With that collaborative framework in place, a culture of continuous improvement can result – a culture that actively seeks out opportunities to improve job satisfaction and/or performance.
 Since starting Modus, Jim has helped The World Bank, NBC Universal, The United Nations, The Library Corporation, Comcast, R.W.
 Baird and others find collaborative solutions, identify and implement improvements, and create more innovative cultures.

-Jim is also the creator of “Personal Kanban,” a way to visualize, track and improve upon an existing process, and co-author of the Shingo-award winning book of the same name.
-Knowledge work is a fundamentally tricky type of work to gain focus around, as those engaged in this type of work are by nature inventive.
+Jim is also the creator of “Personal Kanban,” a way to visualize, track and improve upon an existing process, and co-author of the Shingo award-winning book of the same name.
+Knowledge work is a fundamentally tricky type of work, as those engaged in this type of work are by nature inventive.
 Invention and innovation are unpredictable, and related tasks are often amorphous.
-For the past two decades Jim’s worked at uncovering ways for groups to find clarity in unpredictable and amorphous environments.
+For the past two decades Jim has worked at uncovering ways for groups to find clarity in unpredictable and amorphous environments.

 Prior to Modus, Jim owned Gray Hill Solutions, a software development firm that focused on government contracts.
 During this time, he and his teams created software for hire for clients with extremely specific needs.
-Deadlines, regulations, and strict budget adherence meant that Gray Hill projects needed internal processes that guaranteed quality on-time delivery and external communications strategies that ensured that the client was informed at every step.
+Deadlines, regulations, and strict budget adherence meant that Gray Hill projects needed internal processes that guaranteed quality on-time delivery, and external communications strategies that kept clients informed at every step.

 Prior to Gray Hill, Jim was ran the transportation technology group for David Evans and Associates, a Top 50 Consulting Engineering Firm.
 He led transportation teams from small parking studies to the major freeway and transit construction projects.

 Jim understands the trade-offs between marketing and development that inevitably arise in both government and private industry.
 His Lean and Agile project management backgrounds help him clearly express current work to staff and dynamically prioritize work based on current business needs.